 In 2016, a more comprehensive tax reform as well as fiscal consolidation started to be planned.
 In 2017, the tax reform was conducted with moderate tax cuts and certain administrative burden reductions.
 Marginal profit tax rate was decreased from 20% to 18%, while the 12% rate was introduced for small companies up to HRK 3 million of annual revenues.
 Investment incentives up to 100% were kept while reinvested profits incentive was removed.

 Personal income taxation was simplified to only 2 rates (24% and 36%) instead of 3 previous rates (12%, 25%, and 40%).
-While marginal tax rate was reduced, non-taxable personal income and tax thresholds were increased.
+While the marginal tax rate was reduced, non-taxable personal income and tax thresholds were increased.
 More low income people were left out of taxation while enterprises saw moderate tax burden relief.
 VAT threshold was increased from 230.000 to 300.000 HRK.
 Real estate transfer tax was reduced from 5 to 4%.

-Despite the 2016 and 2017 plans, the government abandoned the introduction of real estate/property tax, after Taxpayers association “Lipa” gathered 146,000 petition signatures.
+Despite the 2016 and 2017 plans, the government abandoned the introduction of real estate/property tax, after the Taxpayers association “Lipa” gathered 146,000 petition signatures.

 Tax Simplifications and Red-Tape Cuts